wilkie/propeller/README.md

 ## Describing a Blade

 Place a blade.yml file in your config/ path.
+This file specifies your application's user defined settings and keeps track of any addon repositories that a user can elect to pull.

-And then specify three things:
+Within this file, you may specify three things:

 ### Blade Name